-Participants complete a role practicum experience in teaching, providing ample opportunity to apply theory to practice.
-In addition, students are required to attend a three-day virtual simulation intensive experience via Zoom when enrolled in IPS 617: Simulation in Healthcare Education.
-The OCI is offered bi-annually
+Participants complete a#role practicum experience#in teachingproviding ample opportunity to apply theory to practice.#In addition, studentsare required to attend a three-day virtual simulation intensive experience via Zoom when enrolled in IPS 617 Simulation in Healthcare Education.
+The virtual intensive experience is offered bi-annually.

-The MSN in Nursing Education prepares students to sit for the following exams:
+The MSN in Nursing Education prepares students to sit for the following exams upon completion of the practice requirement for each: